RandomSoup/sack/readme.md

 and in exampleProgram.sk:
 ```
-import("exampleModule");
+import ( "exampleModule" );
 helloworld();
 ```

-You can only import modules that are in the current directory
+You can import modules that are in the current directory without specifying the path to the file, else you will need to specify the path.
+By default sack tries to import modlues ending with ".sk".

 ### Quirks